We Hire Awesome People.

 Whether it is our dress code (there is none), the lack of bureaucracy, or the fact that we try many, many more cases than the other firms, our firm is different.
 Here is why we are different:

 We take cases to trial—and win more than our fair share.

-Companies hire us to do their most important and challenging cases.
+Companies hire us for their most important and challenging cases.
 As a result, we do some of the most interesting work around.

 In the last 5 years 6 of our associates have been promoted to partner.

 No dress code and no “face time” requirements.

 We are a meritocracy.
 You are not judged by anything other than the quality of your work and content of your character.

 If you demonstrate you are capable of doing the work that a fifth year lawyer would do at another firm your first year, you will do it.